Get started on your Journey

 The Our Lady of the Lake University Psychology Department offers a Bachelor of Arts in Psychology program that prepares students to apply psychological theory and science in a broad range of settings and to pursue graduate studies.
 Students complete core courses that represent the field of psychology and have the option of selecting either a flexible degree plan that allows for 15 hours of elective courses in psychology or a concentration in pre-counseling.

-A bachelor's degree in psychology opens the doors to marry entry-level careers within social services.
+A bachelor's degree in psychology opens the doors to many entry-level careers within social services.
 Possible career options include case manager, rehabilitation specialist, psychiatric technician, career counselor and many more.
+It also is the pathway to graduate study.
+OLLU offers master's degree programs in Marriage and Family Therapy and School Psychology, as well as a Psychology Doctorate in Counseling Psychology.

-While each of the concentrations available prepare students for entry-level positions, becoming licensed to practice psychology requires that students continue on to pursue a master's or doctoral degree.
-A student's ultimate career goals will help them determine which concentration to pursue.
-The certificate option provides an additional opportunity for students to enhance their knowledge and skills in dealing with diverse clients in their careers.
+While each of the paths available prepare students for entry-level positions, becoming licensed to practice psychology requires that students continue on to pursue a master's or doctoral degree.
+A student's ultimate career goals will help them determine which path to pursue.
+Choosing a certificate option provides an additional opportunity for students to enhance their knowledge and skills in dealing with diverse clients in their careers.

-Students choose the general concentration in preparation for careers in psychology and/or preparation for graduate studies.
-Coursework in this concentration focuses on the foundations of psychology that students will be able to apply in a variety of industries.
+Coursework in the Bachelor of Arts in Psychology focuses on the foundations of psychology that students will be able to apply in a variety of industries.

 The Psychology Minor offers students the opportunity to gain skills in comparative analysis, conducting research and creating persuasive and well-developed arguments.
 This minor pairs well with many of the majors offered at OLLU, including: